Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 The current version of tropical rainfall diagnostic successfully achieves the minimal requirements:

 * calculation of histograms for selected tropical area band,
-* calculation of the seasonal mean of precipitation along the latitude or longitude coordinate, and
+* calculation of the seasonal mean of precipitation along the latitude or longitude coordinate,
-* calculation of the bias between the climatological model and observations.
+* calculation of the bias between the climatological model and observations, and
+* diurnal, i.e., daily variability of precipitation data.
 The diagnostic also provides us with simple in-the-use plotting functions to create a graphical representation of obtained results.

 Structure
 ---------

-The tropical-rainfall diagnostic follows a class structure and consists of the files:

-* `tropical_rainfall_class.py`: a python file in which the **Tropical_Rainfall** class constructor and the other class methods are included;
-* `tropical_rainfall_func.py`: a python file which contains functions that are called and used in the tropical-rainfall class;
-* `env-tropical-rainfall.yml`: a yaml file with the required dependencies for the tropical-rainfall diagnostic;
-* `notebooks/*.ipynb`: an ipython notebook which uses the dymmy class and its methods;
+The Tropical-Rainfall Diagnostic is structured around a main class and associated utility classes, organized across several files to facilitate ease of use and modularity:

+#.
+Core Files:
+    - `tropical_rainfall_class.py``: Contains the Tropical_Rainfall class, which includes the constructor and method definitions essential for the diagnostic operations.
-* `README.md` : a readme file which contains some tecnical information on how to install the tropical-rainfall diagnostic and its environment.
+    - `pyproject.toml``: Configuration file used to install the diagnostic package.
+#.
+Documentation and Examples:
+    - `README.md``: Provides technical installation guidelines and general information about the tropical-rainfall diagnostic.
+    - `notebooks/*.ipynb`: A collection of iPython notebooks demonstrating the use of the dummy class and its methods.
+#.
+Configuration:
+   - `config-tropical-rainfall.yaml``: A YAML file specifying necessary settings for the physical quantities required for proper diagnostic initialization.
+#.
+Command Line Interface (CLI):
+    - `cli_tropical_rainfall.py`: Python script that initializes the **Tropical_Rainfall_CLI** class and contains the actual list of functions to run.
+    - `src/tropical_rainfall_cli_class.py` and `src/tropical_rainfall_utils.py`: These files include the CLI class and utility functions that are necessary to utilize the CLI efficiently.
+    - `cli_config_trop_rainfall.yml`: A YAML file specifying settings necessary for the CLI execution and physical quantities required for proper diagnostic initialization.
+    - `run_cli_tropical_rainfall.sh`: A Bash script that submits the CLI script to the Slurm queue.

+Detailed Class Descriptions:

+#. `src/tropical_rainfall_main`:
+    * Purpose: Serves as the main functional class for the diagnostic, encapsulating key functionalities such as histogram generation and plotting.
+    * Key Methods: Includes histogram, histogram_plot, etc.
+    * Attributes: Handles major physical quantities such as tropical latitude band (trop_lat), number of histogram bins (num_of_bins), bin width (width_of_bin), and model variables.
+#. `src/tropical_rainfall_plots`:
+    * Purpose: Manages all plotting functions specific to the diagnostics.
+    * Key Methods: Features methods like histogram_plot, plot_of_average, and daily_variability_plot.
+    * Attributes: Plotting-specific settings such as PDF format (pdf_format), figure size (figsize), font size (fontsize), line style (linestyle), line width (linewidth), and others.
+      Incorporating these directly into the class allows for uniform styling across plots through initial class setup rather than manual specification for each function.
+#. `src/tropical_rainfall_tools`:
+    * Purpose: Contains utility functions that support the diagnostic processes but are not directly involved in scientific calculations or plotting.
+    * Key Functions: Includes open_dataset, find_files_with_keys, remove_file_if_exists_with_keys, and check_need_for_regridding.
+    * Attributes: None
+#. `src/tropical_rainfall_meta``:
+    * Purpose: Facilitates the importation of methods from nested classes into the main class file for streamlined access and use.
+    * Functionality: Allows specific or all methods from nested classes to be treated as methods of the main tropical_rainfall_class.py, simplifying the structure and enhancing the compactness of the diagnostic by segmenting the class into smaller, more manageable units.
+    * Attributes: None

+This structure and documentation aim to provide clear guidance on the functionality and organization of the Tropical-Rainfall Diagnostic package, making it accessible and easy to use for its intended purposes.

 Input variables
 ---------------
-* `tprate` (total precipitation rate, GRIB paramid 260048)
+* `mtpr` (total precipitation rate, GRIB paramid 235055)

 Output
 ------